woolfson-group/ccbuilder2/README.md

 ## TODO

+* Put limit on size of model to be optimised
+* Make a Monte Carlo based optimisation algorithm
 * Add BUFF score to build history
 * Add error messages for failed builds
 * Warning for long build time